stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/python.md

 ## Introduction

 [Python][url_python] is an interpreted high-level programming language for general-purpose programming.
-Its design philosophy emphasizes code readability, notably using significant whitespace.
+Its design philosophy emphasizes code readability.
 It provides constructs that enable clear programming on both small and large scales, which makes it both easy to learn and very well-suited for rapid prototyping.

 ### More documentation